How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

 • Blue wire – attached to the switch

-Step 2: Wiring the Motor
+Step 2: Remove the Motor Wires

 If the motor is still in the dryer, unplug the dryer and sever the cord-bearing connection at the back of the dryer.
 Disconnect the wires from the screws.